-Ask any author who’s seen success: At every level, you see different trends.
+Ask any author who’s seen success.
+At every level, you'll see different trends.
 If you begin to sell at all, someone else is asking, “How do I publish my book?”
 When your title starts to circulate, and you begin to see a bit of success, it’s, “Will you read the six chapters I just wrote and tell me if it’s any good?”
-A couple of thousand copies sold later, you’ll see, “I’ve written a book called [insert title here].
+A couple of thousand copies sold later you’ll see, “I’ve written a book called [insert title here].
 Will you read it and write a blurb/announce it on your page?”
-You know you’ve hit the big time when you get 50 emails a day asking, “How do I market my book?”
+You know you’ve hit the big time when they stop asking, and simply post their author page and/or book to your Facebook page.

-Authors have always been known as a group of introverted weirdos—socially awkward and inept (don’t get mad, you know it’s true).
-That may very well be the case for some, but in the dawn of the eBook revolution and the Holy Internet, we get a huge advantage over veteran authors who remember what it’s like to write on a typewriter: Coworkers.
-Not only do we get to talk shop and get much needed advice, you can also grumble about things that you need to get off your chest—both personal and professional.
+Authors have always been known as a group of introverted weirdoes—socially awkward and inept (don’t get mad, you know it’s true).
+That may very well be the case for some, but in the dawn of the eBook revolution and the Holy Internet, we have gained a huge advantage over veteran authors who remember what it’s like to write a novel on a typewriter: coworkers.
+Not only do we now have the ability to talk shop and get much-needed advice, you can also grumble about things that you need to get off your chest—both personal and professional.

 If you approach an author whom you have never spoken to before with the following email: